ebinnion/Forget-Your-Resume/README.md

  - [jQuery Image Select][8]
  - [Drought][9]

+All background patterns are under creative commons and courtesy of [Subtle Patterns][3].

 #Licensing
 This software is released under the MIT License.
 This essentially means you have a great amount of rights and can use the software for free.
 If you find the software useful we would appreciate a link back to [Art of Blog][2].